Skip to content

 How I help

-Project-based build first, with hardening and advisory work where they improve delivery.
+Project-based build first, with hardening and advisory work where they improve reliability, reviewability, and handoff.

 Primary mode